School employee resigns after racial tirade caught on video

 EAST HAVEN, Conn.
-(AP) — A Connecticut woman is out of a job after allegedly using racial epithets in an argument at a supermarket.
+(AP) — A woman caught on video using racial epithets in an argument at a Connecticut supermarket has been identified as a school department employee who resigned after the video went public.

-The New Haven Register reports that in a confrontation caught on video , the white woman is heard using a racist slur multiple times and spitting during an argument with a black couple in the East Haven, Connecticut, store.
+The white woman is heard using a slur multiple times and spitting during an argument with a black couple in the East Haven, Connecticut, store.

-The video was posted online Friday.
-It isn’t clear what led to the confrontation.

-The woman was identified by Hamden Public Schools Superintendent Jody Goeler as Corinne Terrone.
+The New Haven Register reports that Hamden Public Schools Superintendent Jody Goeler identified the woman as Corinne Terrone.
 The district in a statement says Terrone, who was a clerk in the central office, resigned.

 Most Read Nation & World Stories